 Removal of a sitting Supreme Court judge, it appears will be a tall order under the Judges Inquiry Act, as the motion of impeachment must be passed by both houses of Parliament with a two-thirds majority.
 That, if indeed an impeachment motion is admitted in the first place.
 A few years ago, the Rajya Sabha Chairman had refused to admit an impeachment motion against the then CJI Deepak Misra, who was alleged to have received illegal gratification to settle cases.

 So, now the ball is firmly in the court of the political executive.

-Now whatever is the outcome of the case, it cannot bode well for the image of the Supreme Court, looked upon as the temple of justice and fairness.
+Now whatever is the outcome of the case, a corrupt judiciary does not bode well for the image of the Supreme Court, looked upon as the temple of justice and fairness.